ibm-cloud-docs/cis/cli/cli-glb.md

 **OPTIONS**

-   -i, --instance  Instance name.
+   `-i, --instance INSTANCE_NAME`  Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.

-   -o, --output    Specify output format, only JSON is supported now.
+   `--output FORMAT`    Specify output format, only JSON is supported now.

-**Output Table Columns**

-  *  ID
-  *  Name
-  *  Created_On
-  *  Modified_On
-  *  Description
-  * TTL
-  *  Proxied
-  *  Enabled
-  * Session Affinity
-  *  Default Pools
-  * Region Pools

 ## Delete GLB
 **NAME**